Harry Styles Finally Speaks In The New

 "When we put the cast together, we had some established names," Nolan told the Times.
 "But for the guys on the beach, we really wanted young unknowns.
 [Styles] is not that unknown, but he'd never done anything as an actor before.
 So he auditioned.
 I auditioned literally thousands of young men with different combinations of young men.
 And he had it."

 Watch the new trailer, complete with Styles' singular line, below.
-Fans will get confirmation on his fate when the movie hits cinemas on July 21.
+Fans will get confirmation on his fate when the movie hits theaters on July 21.

 Advertisement